414owen/Nutmeg-Core/README.md

 input.placeholder('hello')
 ```

-Also, as the modifiers return a nutmeg element, we can call the modified element
+Also, as the modifiers return a Nutmeg element, we can call the modified element
 to add children.
 This allows modifiers to be used before and after adding
 children.